openzipkin/b3-propagation/README.md

 As mentioned earlier, identifiers can be sent with or without sampling state and visa versa.
 It is important to understand the relationships between these headers.
 For example, `X-B3-TraceId` and `X-B3-SpanId` can be sent alone, or with a sampling header `X-B3-Sampled`.
 It is also valid to send sampling state independently, such as a deny decision `X-B3-Sampled: 0`.

+Note: Two headers, `X-B3-Sampled` and `X-B3-ParentSpanId` can be absent.
+Absent means the header doesn't exist.
+An empty header (ex. `X-B3-Sampled: `) or an arbitrary nonsense value (ex `X-B3-ParentSpanId: -`) are examples of malformed data.

 ### TraceId
 The `X-B3-TraceId` header is encoded as 32 or 16 lower-hex characters.
 For example, a 128-bit TraceId header might look like: `X-B3-TraceId: 463ac35c9f6413ad48485a3953bb6124`.
 Unless propagating only the Sampling State, the `X-B3-TraceId` header is required.